-Staff recommends acknowledgment of IPCo's 2004 IRP.
-We adopt this recommendation.
-In regard to coal generation, the Commission recognizes that coal may represent a future resource acquisition candidate.
-Therefore, we believe it is appropriate for IPCo to begin to perform the necessary steps to inventory potential site locations, permitting requirements, and transmission needs.
-We also agree with the Idaho Commission and OPUC Staff, that IPCo should thoroughly review the need and timing of a coal-fired facility in its 2006 IRP process.
+Staff recommends acknowledgment of IPCo's 2004 IRP, with the specific exception that the Commission not acknowledge the acquisition of a 500 MW coal plant in 2011.
+We agree with this recommendation.
+The Commission, however, recognizes that coal may represent a future resource acquisition candidate.
+Therefore, it is appropriate for IPCo to begin to perform the necessary steps to inventory potential site locations, permitting requirements, and transmission needs.
+We also agree with Staff that IPCo should revisit the need and timing of a coal-fired facility as early as possible in its 2006 IRP process.

 In regard to demand-side activities, the Commission is encouraged by IPCo's efforts to promote energy conservation through demand response and energy efficiency programs.
-The IRP's near-term action plan indicates that IPCo intends to file for an energy efficiency tariff rider for its Oregon service territory.
+The IRP's near-term action plan indicates that IPCo intends to file for a energy efficiency tariff rider for its Oregon service territory.
 The Commission agrees with Staff that coordination with the EEAG efforts in Idaho should offer synergies.
 We believe that cost-effective energy conservation offers considerable potential to help address IPCo's future system needs.